MartinAltmayer/pokerserver/README.md

 ## Running the server

-Ensure that the RabbitMQ server is running.
-On Mac OS X, you can start it via

-    /usr/local/sbin/rabbitmq-server

-The location of the server executable is valid for the Homebrew-based install on Mac OS X and may differ for other operating systems.

-On Debian Linux the RabbitMQ is installed as a service an can be started using

-    service rabbitmq-server start
+Create the required SQLite database by running

+    createpokerdb [<database file>]

+You can omit the database file parameter to create a database with the default name `poker.db`.

-Then simply call the pokerserver script that was generated during package installation:
+Simply call the pokerserver script that was generated during package installation:

     pokerserver

+Use `pokerserver --help` to see a full list of available parameters.

 ## Development Setup